splatch/horizon-stream/doc/architecture/decisions/0004-create-new-monitoring-policy-service.md

 - It becomes very obvious where monitoring policies exist.
 - Alerts are coupled with monitoring policies.
 Moving them to another service couples the Alert service with an additional microservice, but it also makes it consistent with the way the Notification and Threshold service are coupled.
 - Monitoring policies, tags, rules, and the events configured within monitoring policies or produced for thresholds will need to be communicated to the alert service.
-- The alert engine will lose high consistency in favour of eventual consistency.
+- The alert engine's configuration will lose high consistency in favour of eventual consistency.
+- Monitoring policies and the alert engine/API will be more resilient.
+One service will still operate if the other is unavailable, e.g. alerts will still function while the monitoring policy service is down.
 - The Alert service will still need the UEIs and reduction/clear keys for each event it uses to produce or clear alerts.
 This needs to be designed.
 - A new microservice needs to be developed, deployed, and maintained.
 This includes new devops pipelines, a SonarCloud project, Kubernetes objects, local development configuration, a database, etc.